Crafting a Learner-Centered Memorial

 Encourage your learners to:

-• What are they trying to commemorate, remember, or achieve?
+• What are they trying to commemorate, honor, or reflect upon?

-• What kind of program, activity, or methodologies will help them achieve their goals?
+• What kind of program, activity, or methodology will help them achieve their goals?

-• Do they want to focus on the hostages, the dead, the displaced, the diplomatic aspects of the past year, the impact on young people… the possibilities are endless, and the focus the committee chooses will help guide every decision along the way.
+Invite them to consider areas of focus: do they want to center the hostages, the fallen, the displaced, the impact on young people, or the broader societal and diplomatic shifts since October 7?
+The possibilities are wide, and their chosen focus will help guide every decision along the way.

-Gather information and resources: This curated collection of stories, artworks, music, and more is a great place to start.
+• This curated collection of stories, artworks, music, and more is a meaningful place to start.

 WRAPPING UP